knolleary/pubsubclient/README.md

 The library comes with a number of example sketches.
 See File > Examples > PubSubClient within the Arduino application.

+## Documentation

-Full API documentation is available here: https://pubsubclient.knolleary.net
+Full API documentation is available here: https://pubsubclient.knolleary.net.
+The documentation is in the `gh-pages` branch of this repo: https://github.com/knolleary/pubsubclient/tree/gh-pages.
+I happily review a PRs that improve the docs.

 ## Limitations